 Covid19 is an invisible threat.
 Effective communication of air purification should lead to

 Physical: A physical banner at reception to greet guests on arrival, communicating the Hotel’s air purification policy throughout the hotel.
 This will reassure customers at the beginning of their stay that their rooms and ancillary facilities are safe.
 This reassurance could be reinforced by small discreet labels on guest room doors confirming that rooms have been deep cleaned and had their air sterilised, as well as discreet notes in entrances to ancillary facilities.

-Online: Advertising of surface sanitisation and air purification on personal websites and third party re-seller sites.
+Online: Advertising of air purification on personal websites and third party re-seller sites.
 At the same time, constant communication of sanitisation policies via social media.